User Guide

 Yeoh Alexwill matchAlex Yeoh. - Keywords consisting only of special characters are not allowed (e.g.,

 .,#,!@#).
-If you provide such a keyword, an error message will be shown. - Keywords containing both letters and special characters are valid (e.g.,
+If you provide such a keyword, an error message will be shown. - Keywords containing special characters are allowed (e.g.,

 Matching behavior: